It’s you who matter, not people’s opinions, says Bhargavi Jonnadula the Tax Consultant from Hyderabad, who is also a model.

 There wasn’t anything in particular.
 I always wanted to be like Sushmita Sen—smart and beautiful.
 I have been hearing about her since I was in Grade III.
 My first ramp walk was for Miss Diva (2018), which was a wild card entry.
 I was selected from among 6000 girls and got called for an audition.
 After that, I kept getting called for photo shoots and many other opportunities came my way.

-You have mentioned that in school, you were an introvert and shy, and it all changed when you started college.
+You mentioned that in school, you were an introvert and shy, and it all changed when you started college.
 What led to this change?

 In school, I was always put down, which drove me into my shell and prevented me from being the open extroverted person I am today.
 However, in college, I didn’t know anyone, and I knew that if I didn’t show myself out here, I never would.
 So when I started participating in all kinds of competitions and started winning them too, I came out of my shell.
 I became more confident about myself.
-Today, I am a better version of myself then when I was at school.
+Today, I am a better version of myself than when I was at school.
 People’s opinions don’t matter to me.
 Yes, positive criticism is something I look forward to.

-You seem to have been touched by this particular quote by APJ Abdul Kalam, ‘I am not a handsome guy, but I can give my hand-to-someone who needs help.
+You seem to have been touched by this particular quote by APJ Abdul Kalam, ‘I am not a handsome guy, but I can give my hand to someone who needs help.
 Beauty is in the heart not in the face.’

 Absolutely!
-I don’t need to look beautiful to make the world a better place, and with that thought in my head I want to do something for kids, especially adolescent kids.
+I don’t need to look beautiful to make the world a better place, and with that thought in my head, I want to do something for kids, especially adolescent kids.
 I started a project, where I started going to schools and talking to adolescent kids, to help them understand that they do not need to change who they are just because of someone else’s opinion, and ruin their adolescence.
 They are our future.
 I plan on continuing this project, which has been delayed because of the pandemic, with or without a pageant title.

 What would your message to girls everywhere be?